Cincinnati police officer indicted in shooting death of black man

-Hamilton County prosecutor Joseph Deters called the July 19 killing of Samuel Dubose, 43, "senseless" and "totally unwarranted."
+Hamilton County prosecutor Joseph Deters called the July 19 death of Samuel Dubose, 43, "senseless" and "totally unwarranted."

 Ray Tensing, the 25-year-old white officer who shot Dubose in the head, "wasn't dealing with someone who was wanted for murder," Deters told a news conference.
 "He was dealing with someone who didn't have a front license plate.
 This is, in the vernacular, a pretty chicken crap stop."

-The incident was the latest in a series of fatal confrontations between law enforcement and unarmed individuals across the United States that have raised questions about the use of deadly force by police, especially against minorities.
+The incident was the latest in a series of fatal police confrontations across the United States that have raised questions about police use of force against minorities.

-Tensing was to be arraigned at 10 a.m.
-EDT (1400 GMT) on Thursday in the Hamilton County Court of Common Pleas and could be sentenced to life in prison if convicted.
+Tensing will be arraigned at 10 a.m.
+EDT (1400 GMT) on Thursday in the Hamilton County Court of Common Pleas and could face the possibility of life in prison if convicted.

-Cincinnati officials braced for possible unrest after the grand jury's decision was announced, and the university closed down for the day as a precaution.
+Cincinnati officials braced for possible unrest after the announcement of the grand jury's decision and the university shut in case of protests.

-A racially mixed crowd of about 300 people braved a heavy rain Wednesday evening to attend a peaceful "Black Lives Matter" rally outside the courthouse, where relatives of Dubose and supporters welcomed the indictment but called for punishment of other officers involved in the incident.

-Several dozen protesters peeled off from the rally and marched to police headquarters, some chanting, "This is what democracy looks like," but there were no immediate reports of any trouble.

-A body-camera video that Deters played for reporters showed how the traffic stop of Dubose escalated into deadly violence.
-After failing to provide a driver's license at Tensing's request, Dubose tried to prevent Tensing from opening the car door as the officer ordered him to remove his seat belt.
+A body camera video that Deters played for reporters showed Tensing stopped Dubose for a missing front license plate.
+Dubose failed to provide a driver's license as Tensing requested then tried to prevent Tensing, who told Dubose to take his seat belt off, from opening the car door.

 The car started slowly rolling forward as Tensing reached in and yelled for him to stop.
 The officer then pulled his gun and fired once, killing Dubose.